-Gastric Sleeve FAQ
+Gastric Sleeve FAQ Los Angeles, CA

-Gastric Sleeve FAQ - Pre-Operative Phase
+Gastric Sleeve FAQ (Frequently Asked Questions)

 Gastric sleeve surgery, also known as sleeve gastrectomy, is a bariatric (weight loss) procedure where approximately 75-80% of the stomach is removed.
 This reduces the stomach’s size to a tube-like structure, significantly limiting food intake and promoting weight loss.